junobuild/workshop/README.md

 ![A screenshot of the example developed during the workshop](https://raw.githubusercontent.com/junobuild/create-juno/main/screenshots/screenshot-example.png)

-This repository provides code samples and instructions that can be used to guide attendees in discovering Juno during workshops.
+This repository provides code samples and instructions to guide attendees in discovering Juno during a workshop.

 ## Getting Started